skovaka/UNCALLED/README.md

 ## DTW Alignment and Storage

-The following subcommands generate and update dynamic time warping (DTW) alignment tracks.
-Several output formats are supported, specified by the flags `--<fmt>-in/--<fmt>-out`.
-Only input and output can be specified per command, and not all inputs are supported for each command.
+Commands for generating, reading, and converting nanopore signal alignments are described in the following sections.
+Several input output formats are supported, specified by the flags `--<fmt>-in/--<fmt>-out`.
+Only one input and output can be specified per command, and not all inputs are supported for each command.
 Output formats are summarized below:

 - `--sql-in/--sql-out`: Sqlite3 database format.
 This is the most versitile format, but also the slowest.
-It is currently the only format supported by all DTW-related subcommands as it supports random access and storage of all datatypes.
+It is currently the only format supported by all DTW-related subcommands, since it supports random access and storage of many datatypes.
 Multiple tracks can be stored in one database, and track names can be specified in the format `<file.db>:<track_name1>[,<track_name2>...]`
 - `--bam-in/--bam-out`: Experimental storage of alignments in BAM tags.
 This is distinct from nanopolish's "--sam" option in that it stores all information in tags, preserving basecalled alignment information, and includes per-reference current levels so FAST5 files don't need to be accessed for most operations.
 Sorted and indexed BAM files can be loaded by `browser`, and we plan to eventually support BAM input for all commands.
 - `--eventalign-in/--eventalign-out`: Nanopolish "eventalign" format.
 Can be used to import nanopolish alignments, or to use Uncalled4/Tombo alignments with tools which accept Nanopolish alignments.
 For `--eventalign-in`, read IDs (`--print-read-names`) and sample coordaintes (`signal-index`) must be included.
 Use the `--eventalign-flags` option to include these and other optional fields with `--eventalign-out`
 - `--tsv-out`: General tab-seperated-values output.
 Can specify which layers to output with the "--tsv-cols" option (see [Alignment Layers](#alignment-layers) for options)